Skyw41k3r/social-network-api/README.md

 # social-network-api
-This assignment helped me understand the cohision between the backend, mangodb, and insomnia.
+This assignment helped me understand the cohesion between the backend, mangodb, and insomnia.

 # About
-This assignment was created to demenstrate how working with social media platforms worked.
+This assignment was created to demonstrate how working with social media platforms worked.

 # Deployment 🚀
 This homework was ran on insomnia.